Aethar01/SafKaal/Arth'Galad/Akaron/Legendary Armaments/Mjolnir.md

 Mjolnir has the following Properties:
 Enchantments:
-- +5 chaotic distance ghost touch holy mighty cleaving returning thundering warhammer
+- +6 chaotic distance ghost touch holy mighty cleaving returning thundering warhammer (4d8)

-Other Properties:
 - Mjolnir weighs roughly 2 tons.
 - The hammer inflicts 4d8 points of damage.
 - Victims of a critical hit must make a Fortitude save (DC 55) or be deafened permanently.
 - Mjolnir deals 4d8 temporary Constitution damage when it is willingly picked up for the first time by a new wielder.

-Base Price: 3,920,000 gp

-Weight: 2 tons
+- Caster Level: 30th